-NIRF Ranking 2018: Miranda House beats Lady Shri Ram College for Women, clinches #1 spot; check full list of colleges
+NIRF India Ranking 2018: Miranda House beats Lady Shri Ram College for Women, clinches #1 spot; check full list of colleges

-NIRF Ranking 2018: Prakash Javadekar, Union Human Resource and Development Minister, on Tuesday announced the National Institutional Ranking Framework (NIRF) India Rankings 2018.
+NIRF India Ranking 2018: Prakash Javadekar, Union Human Resource and Development Minister, on Tuesday announced the National Institutional Ranking Framework (NIRF) India Rankings 2018.
 The list is released every year on the basis of the certain parameter set by the ministry, these parameters are Teaching, Learning & Resources, Research and Professional Practice, Graduation Outcomes, Outreach and Inclusivity and Perception.
 MHRD has released a total of 9 lists that includes the overall list, university list, Engineering colleges list, top colleges list, management colleges list, pharmacy colleges list, medical colleges list, Architecture colleges list and law colleges list.

 Interestingly, this year Delhi’s Miranda House has managed to beat Lady Shri Ram (LSR) College for Women this year.
 While Miranda house with a 71.00 score holds the top position in the College list, LSR hold the number 8 spot with 63.53 score.
 In 2017, the Miranda House was ranked number one with 69.39 points, while Lady Shri Ram College for Women ranked 7th with 58.28 points.